contember/docs/docs/schema/acl.md

 Before you set a rule to a field, you have to define a predicate on an entity - or you can use the most simple predicate `true`, which always allows given operation.

 Predicates definition is similar to a syntax you use for [filtering a data](content/queries.md#filters).
 Lets say you have entities _Language_ and _Post_.
-And of course a relation between them.
+And of course a relationship between them.
 And you only want to allow editors to edit a post in their language.
 A predicate definition, which references the variable `language_id`, may look like this:

 ```typescript
 const postEntityPredicates = {